kkrugler/flink-training/README-Troubleshooting.md

 If all of the tests pass and the build is successful, you are off to a good start.

-### Import the flink-training project into your IDE
+### Import the flink-training-troubleshooting project into your IDE

 The project needs to be imported as a gradle project into your IDE.

-Then you should be able to open [`ECommerceWindowing1WorkflowTest`](ecommerce/windowing/src/test/java/com/ververica/flink/training/exercises/ECommerceWindowing1WorkflowTest.java) and run this test.
+Then you should be able to open [`TroubledStreamingJob`](troubleshooting/introduction/src/main/java/com/ververica/flink/training/exercises/TroubledStreamingJob.java) and run the main method.

 > **:information_source: Note for Eclipse users:** Several Gradle projects in this repo
 > depend on the Gradle project `common`.
 In order for Eclipse to detect the Gradle project dependencies correctly:
 > You likely need to run the following command:
 >
-> `cd flink-training-bootcamp; ./gradlew cleanEclipse cleanEclipseProject cleanEclipseClasspath eclipse`
+> `cd flink-training-troubleshooting; ./gradlew cleanEclipse cleanEclipseProject cleanEclipseClasspath eclipse`
 >
 > Then, in the Gradle project that depends on `common`, set `Without test code` to `No` in the project dependence
 > setting.
 See the screenshot: